Homicide, etc.

 R. v.
 A.M.
 Attempt Murder.

-Client was charged after a man was shot in the leg, at close range, outside a notorious drug den in Northwestern Ontario.
+The same client as above was charged with a second attempt murder, after a man was shot in the leg, at close range, outside a notorious drug den in Northwestern Ontario.
 After Joel cross-examined the alleged victim and other witnesses at the preliminary inquiry, the Crown agreed that the client should not go to trial on attempt murder, but merely on reckless discharge of firearm.
-As of this posting, that trial has yet to be scheduled.
+Evidence elicited from the civilian witnesses, and digital forensics officers, at the preliminary inquiry served as the basis for a two-pronged approach to the trial: Joel prepared to argue first that the proceedings should be judicially stayed as a result of systemic breaches of the Canadian Charter of Rights and Freedoms, and that (if the stay application failed) the shooter acted in self-defence.
+Faced with these issues, the Crown chose to withdraw the charge.

 R. v.
 M.M.
 First Degree Murder.